GrowthTech2023/GhostMe/docs.postme.md

 Set performance budgets and alerts to catch regressions proactively.
 Only load assets required for current view to optimize page load speeds.
 Query Firestore in small batches instead of giant queries.

-## Let me know if you would like me to provide any architecture diagrams, metrics, sample testing results or other specific details related to scalability and performance.

 ## 8. Testing & Quality Assurance